Why do so many people struggle to play lightning fast guitar picking tremolo technique?

 Not bad, huh?

-Now that you understand this concept, here is what else you can do to increase your picking speed.
+Now that you understand this concept, here is what else you can do to increase your guitar picking speed.

-Rule #1 of improving your picking speed:
+Rule #1 of improving your guitar picking tremolo technique speed:

 I know, it's tempting to look at your fretting hand, because that's what you've always done.